- Doctors & Departments

 “Dylan had a history of chronic respiratory infections, slow growth and low weight gain,” said Dylan’s mother, Camille Stellar Fontana.
 “When he was admitted to the hospital with pneumonia, the doctors recognized the symptoms and decided to perform a CF test.
 Dylan’s diagnosis was absolutely devastating for my family.”

 Dylan was transferred to Children’s Hospital Colorado, where he was treated by Edith Zemanick, MD, MSCS, Pediatric Pulmonologist.

 Dr. Zemanick placed Dylan on a regimen of medications, as well as physical therapy and pancreatic enzymes.
 Although these treatments significantly improved Dylan’s symptoms, he still suffered from the respiratory problems and low weight gain associated with CF.

 In late 2009, Camille learned of a new medication for CF, known as Kalydeco™.
-This medication offered hope for patients with a rare form of the genetic mutation responsible for CF. About 4 percent of CF patients — Dylan included — have the G551D mutation Kalydeco treats.
+This medication offered hope for patients with a rare form of the genetic mutation responsible for CF. About 4% of CF patients — Dylan included — have the G551D mutation Kalydeco treats.